Port St. Johns Local Municipality

-Port St. Johns Local Municipality is an administrative area in the OR Tambo District of Eastern Cape in South Africa.
+Port St. Johns Municipality (uMasipala wase Port St. Johns) is a local municipality within the OR Tambo District Municipality, in the Eastern Cape province of South Africa.

 Geography

 Port St. Johns Local Municipality is a Class B municipality.
 The municipality is named after its only large town, Port St. Johns the administrative center.

 It is bounded on the southeast and south by the Indian Ocean; to the southwest and west by the Nyandeni Local Municipality, and in part the Mnenu River; and to the northwest, north and northeast by the Ingquza Hill Local Municipality (Qaukeni) and in part the Mzintlava River.
 The major river in the municipality is the Mzimvubu River, and the large town of Port St. Johns is at the mouth of the Mzimvubu.

 The municipality consists of 16 wards and covers a total area of 1239 square kilometers (8800 hectares).
 There are over 130 villages in the municipality.

 The interior of the municipality is rugged with some small arable areas.